PaulNendick/paulnendick.github.com/_posts/articles/2012-10-29-zenoss-nexmo-sms.md

 # Amazing.
 Now how can I do this for myself?
 ## There are some prerequisites
-* * All your devices are well organised into Locations, Systems, Groups, Networks, and - most importantly - Classes.
+* All your devices are well organised into Locations, Systems, Groups, Networks, and - most importantly - Classes.
 If not, [take some time to do this](http://www.packtpub.com/article/zenoss-core-3x-device-setup-administration) and come back to this guide later.
+* You have an account with [Nexmo](http://nexmo.com/).
+Nexmo "is a cloud-based SMS API that lets you send and receive high volume of messages at wholesale rates."
+They're also the most cost-effective solution I know of for this task.